-Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting the business owner’s personal assets.

-Step 1: Name the LLC
+Step 1: Choose an LLC Name

 – Limited Liability Company

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

 Before selecting a business name, you may also want to see if a domain name is also available to have a matching website address.

 A Registered Agent must be selected and in remain in place to have a Connecticut Limited Liability Company.
 A Registered Agent is a Connecticut resident or a corporate agent with a physical street address in the state of Connecticut.

 A Registered Agent receives service of process on behalf of the LLC.
 Service of process is when important legal documents, tax notices, summons, subpoenas, and other legal papers are sent to the LLC.
 These papers must make it to the correct person, so the entity has sufficient time to be notified about legal action and begin its defense.